Corneth/Capstone/README.md

 ## Contact
 For additional information, contact me at: thmscrntt33@gmail.com

+## Acknowledgements
+* https://github.com/melodygr/grocery_recommendation for recommendation system with use of the diverse recommendations
+*
 ## Sources
 * U.S. Department of Agriculture, Agricultural Research Service.
 FoodData Central, 2019. fdc.nal.usda.gov.
 * Instacart for open sourcing their data on kaggle.